 Restaurants and restaurant technology companies often turn to private equity and venture capital in their quest for expansion.
 The biggest restaurant chains (specifically in the franchise market) still rely heavily on commercial lending.
 And, of course, mergers and acquisitions remain a significant part of the foodservice industry.

-Here is a rundown of key terms in the restaurant investment landscape:
+Here is a restaurant investment glossary and rundown of key terms used in the landscape:

-Angel Investor: Affluent individuals who invest in startups or entrepreneurs, providing capital through either a one-time investment or an ongoing injection of fund to support a company in its early stages.
+Angel Investor: Affluent individuals who invest in startups or entrepreneurs, providing capital through either a one-time investment or an ongoing injection of funds to support a company in its early stages.
 Angel Investors are essentially the opposite of Venture Capitalists and often include an entrepreneur’s family and friends.